MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

 - **WFS** = Feature service
   - rendered client-side.
 Data transferred as protobuffer.
   - Identify naturally supported.
-  - Querying is a bit more comfortable than in a WFS, because the query language doesnt use XML.
+  - Querying is a bit more comfortable than in a WFS, because the query language doesn't use XML.
 - **WPS** = Web-geoprocessing-tool
 - Also:
   - vector-tiles